"The limits of my language mean the limits of my world." (Ludwig Wittgenstein)

 When we set out to create mHumanEval, we had a simple question: How well do Large Language Models really understand code generation across different human languages?
 What started as a research curiosity evolved into one of the most comprehensive multilingual code generation benchmarks, spanning 204 natural languages and 25 programming languages, with 836,400 total prompts.

-This blog post shares the technical journey, unexpected challenges, and key lessons from building this benchmark—a journey that taught us as much about the limitations of current LLMs as it did about the fascinating intersection of natural and programming languages.
+This post shares the technical journey, unexpected challenges, and key lessons from building this benchmark, a journey that taught us as much about the limitations of current LLMs as it did about the fascinating intersection of natural and programming languages.

 The Genesis: Why Another Benchmark?

 Existing code generation benchmarks like HumanEval and MBPP have been instrumental in advancing the field.
-However, they share a common limitation: they're almost exclusively in English.
+However, they share a common limitation: they are almost exclusively in English.
 This creates several problems:

-- Limited generalization understanding: We don't know if strong performance in English translates to other languages
+• Limited generalization understanding: we do not know if strong performance in English translates to other languages.

 With over 7,000 languages spoken worldwide and a growing global developer community, we needed a benchmark that reflects this linguistic diversity.